PrashantYadav05/ImbalanceClassification/README.md

 * Challenge of choosing metrics for classification, and how it is particularly difficult when there is a skewed class distribution.
 * How there are three main types of metrics for evaluating classifier models, referred to as rank, threshold, and probability.
 * How to choose a metric for imbalanced classification if you don't know where to start.

+* Are you predicting probabilities?
+  * Do you need class labels?
+    * Is the positive class more important?
+      * Use Precision-Recall AUC
+    * Are both classes important?
+      * Use ROC AUC
+  * Do you need probabilities?
+    * Use Brier Score and Brier Skill Score
+* Are you predicting class labels?
+  * Is the positive class more important?
+    * Are False Negatives and False Positives Equally Important?
+      * Use F1-measure
+    * Are False Negatives More Important?
+      * Use F2-measure
+    * Are False Positives More Important?
+      * Use F0.5-measure
+  * Are both classes important?
+    * Do you have < 80%-90% Examples for the Majority Class?
+      * Use Accuracy
+    * Do you have > 80%-90% Examples for the Majority Class?
+      * Use G-mean
 ## Data Sampling:

 * Random Sampling